Chetanalahari/VSDFlow/README.md

 ![image](https://github.com/user-attachments/assets/8b182c47-03d8-48ad-b92b-556f4050dff6)

-**IO Modelleing**
+##**IO Modelleing**

 ![image](https://github.com/user-attachments/assets/73457746-6043-4ae4-81f3-60fe79ab0ebc)

 This diagram discusses the importance of I/O delay modeling and highlights potential issues related to input transitions in timing analysis.

-The note “Cell delay is a function of input transition” emphasizes that the delay of a cell depends on the transition time of the input signal.
+The note **“Cell delay is a function of input transition”** emphasizes that the delay of a cell depends on the transition time of the input signal.
 Faster transitions result in lower delays, while slower transitions increase delay.

 Practical vs. Ideal Transitions:
 Ideal (Green): Represents an ideal scenario where the input signal has zero rise or fall time, leading to minimal delay.
 Practical (Red): Represents the real-world scenario where the input signal has a non-zero rise or fall time, which increases the delay in the input logic.

-The note “Non-zero rise time will cause the ‘Input Logic’ delay to increase!!
-Potential Setup Problem?” points out that if the input transition is not ideal, it will cause the delay in the input logic block to increase.
+The note **“Non-zero rise time will cause the ‘Input Logic’ delay to increase!!
+Potential Setup Problem?”** points out that if the input transition is not ideal, it will cause the delay in the input logic block to increase.
 This can result in a setup timing issue, where data does not reach the subsequent register within the clock period.

-The blue box asks, “External Delay is accounted, but are the signals ideal here?
-Will the transition play a role?”, indicating that while external delays might be considered, it’s essential to account for practical signal transitions.
+The blue box asks, **“External Delay is accounted, but are the signals ideal here?
+Will the transition play a role?”**, indicating that while external delays might be considered, it’s essential to account for practical signal transitions.
 Non-ideal transitions can impact the input logic delay, potentially causing setup timing violations.

-Setup Violation seen with practical transition”: This indicates that in real scenarios, where transitions are non-zero, the increased delay in the input logic can lead to a setup violation.
+**Setup Violation seen with practical transition”:** This indicates that in real scenarios, where transitions are non-zero, the increased delay in the input logic can lead to a setup violation.

 ![image](https://github.com/user-attachments/assets/91093f57-1a9a-44cd-9f3b-7e55832092f7)